Q: Where are the project specific webpages hiding?

 If you believe you are an NPE (Non Paternal Event) case, please contact us to discuss.

 Q: What do the group names mean?

-A: A group is named to indicate the haplotype of it's members.
+A: Each groups is named to indicate the haplotype of it's members.

 It is also numbered to show it's relative position compared to the other groups of that haplotype.
 This is it's 'Parsimony Position' within the haplotype.
 (Refer to our TMRCA graphs)